COVID-19 and the Napa Farmers Market

 - Stay home if you are sick, have a fever and or cough or are in a high risk group.

-- Wear a mask or face covering when in line for and inside the market.
+- Wear a face mask of shield when in line for and inside the market.

 - Keep distance (6 feet) from others whenever possible.